dwi336/weather-forecast/README.md

 ![A screenshot of the application](docs/Screenshot_2019-04-20-09-55-49.png)

-** The yr.no service tries to build up secure connections with TLS 1.2 without any lower version down grading.
-On older Android devices, running versions earlier than Android 5 (Lollipop) the application will switch to open HTTP communication, if TLS 1.2 would not have been supported.**

-## Usage
+See the [Changelog](Changelog) for details about each version of this application. **Note that version 1.2.0 and later may have issues with handling secure communication with the server, particularly for older Android devices, running versions earlier than Android 5 (Lollipop).**

 ### Adding, removing and selecting locations